Franca Arena: Life and career

 Arena was born in Genoa, Italy, the daughter of Francesco Dellepiane and Onorato Rosita.
 She received her education in Italy, at Syskon College in London, and after migrating to Australia in 1959, took several courses at WEA Sydney.
 In 1961, Arena married Joseph Nicholas Arena.
 The couple had twin sons in 1966.
 Soon after arriving in Australia, Arena worked as a journalist for the Italian language newspaper La Fiamma, until 1966.
 She also worked as a broadcaster in ethnic radio.
 In 1975 Arena helped found ethnic radio 2EA Sydney, where she worked until 1979.

 Arena's strong interest in ethnic affairs inevitably led her to become involved in community organisations and politics.
 She sat on numerous committees from 1972 through the 1970s and '80s, all of them involved in some way in promoting or managing ethnic affairs, women's issues, or adult education.
 She joined the Labor Party in 1972, and in 1981 was elected to the New South Wales Legislative Council, becoming the first woman not from an English-speaking background in the New South Wales Parliament.
 As a Member of the council, Arena sat on several parliamentary committees, most prominently the Standing Committee on Social Issues.

 In 1996 Arena attracted public condemnation after suggesting that the Wood Royal Commission should investigate Supreme Court judge David Yeldham and former MP Frank Arkell as alleged paedophiles.
 Her relationship with her party became increasingly strained as the fallout from her 1996 comments mounted, and she resigned in November 1997, continuing to serve on the Legislative Council as an Independent.
 In 1999 she failed a bid for re-election under the "Franca Arena Child Safety Alliance" banner, and retired from politics.

 The National Italian-Australian Women's Association was established by Franca Arena in 1985 (founding President).
 It aims to recognise and promote the contribution of Italian-Australian women to Australian society.

 Franca Arena has been a volunteer telephone counsellor for Lifeline and is a regular on-air contributor on the SBS Italian radio program.

+Her husband, Joseph Arena, died in 2017 after a long fight with Alzeimer's.
+Franca was interviewed on SBS Italian radio about her husband and his fight with Alzeimer's.